How to Disassemble Office Chair with 5 Steps

 3. Remove the Arms

-At this point, you've managed to remove the office chair base.
+At this point when you disassemble office chair, you've managed to remove the office chair base.
 Getting the arms off is your next step.
 Depending on the design, you often need to remove a few regular or Allen key screws to get the arms off.
 Many office chair designs cover the screw areas with stoppers.
 So, if you forgot about that, remember to remove them, so you can access the screws underneath.

 While some armrests are only affixed to the seating pad, other designs see them bound to both the seating pad and the backrest.
 Remove all the screws, and with a pull, the armor wrists should now be detached.